 - Select Saute and boil the sauce down until it thickens OR

 - Add some cornstarch mixed with water.
 The cornstarch method is not traditional but is a quick way to thicken the sauce.

-If you enjoyed this recipe for Instant Pot Filipino Adobo Chicken, you may also like:
+If you enjoyed this recipe for Instant Pot (affiliate link) Filipino Adobo Chicken, you may also like: